xazab/xazab-wallet/wallet/README.md

 Download the [Android NDK](https://developer.android.com/ndk/downloads/), then unpack it to your workspace directory.
 Point your `ANDROID_NDK_HOME` variable to the unpacked Android NDK directory.

-Finally, you can build Dash Wallet and sign it with your development key.
+Finally, you can build Xazab Wallet and sign it with your development key.
 Again in your workspace, use

 	# first time only
-	git clone -b master https://github.com/HashEngineering/dash-wallet.git dash-wallet
+	git clone -b master https://github.com/HashEngineering/xazab-wallet.git xazab-wallet
-	cd dash-wallet
+	cd xazab-wallet
 	git pull
 	git submodule init
     git submodule update

 	# each time
-	cd dash-wallet
+	cd xazab-wallet
 	git pull
     gradle clean assemble_testNet3Debug -x test